 LNS staff representative

-The executive committee, composed of the heads of department and the director, meets at regular intervals to coordinate the activity of the institution.
+The executive committee, composed of the heads of the departments, the heads of the diagnostic centers and the director, meets at regular intervals to coordinate the activity of the institution.

-From left to right: Dr Andreas Schuff, M. Thomas Lentz, PharmD PhD Patricia Borde, Prof. Dr Friedrich Mühlschlegel, Prof. Dr An van Nieuwenhuyse and Prof. Dr Michel Mittelbronn.
+From left to right: Dr Tamir Abdelrahman, Dr Andreas Schuff, Dr Barbara Klink, Prof. Dr Friedrich Mühlschlegel, Prof. Dr An Van Nieuwenhuyse, Dr pharm., Dr sc.
+Patricia Borde and Prof. Dr Michel Mittelbronn.
+Missing: M. Thomas Lentz

-The scientific council, composed of five members chosen from among national and foreign scientists, is responsible for contributing to the scientific quality of the institution, gives its opinion on the draft multiannual agreement on objectives and means, decides on the general guidelines for the complementary activities of the laboratory.
-The scientific council gives its opinion on all matters falling within the area of competence of the institution which the Board of Directors or the Minister shall submit to it.
+The scientific advisory board, composed of five members chosen among national and foreign experts, is responsible for contributing to the scientific agenda of the institution, expresses its opinion on the strategic plan and comments on the general guidelines for the activities of the laboratory.